04 Sep EQUIPMENT FOR SHOOTING VIDEO OR STOP MOTION FROM OVERHEAD

 Hopefully this gives you a starting point to work out what equipment you might need.
 Please share any more ideas you have.
 Have fun shooting overhead!

 If you’d like inspiration and demonstrations to start creating your own Stop Motions straight away on your phone.
-Head over to register on my Learn site for the FREE lesson TODAY!
+Head over to register for the FREE lesson TODAY!

-If you’d like more guidance to start making your own videos – check out my online courses where I share everything you need to get started and inspiration to take you through the whole process and find the love of making films!
+If you’d like more guidance to start making your own videos – check out MAKE VIDEOS – 30 DAYS OF CREATIVE FUN – my online course where I share everything you need to get started and inspiration to take you through the whole process and find the love of making videos!